TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

    // use TYPO3\CMS\Core\Database\Query\Restriction\DefaultRestrictionContainer;

    $queryBuilder = GeneralUtility::makeInstance(ConnectionPool::class)->getQueryBuilderForTable('tt_content');

    // Remove all restrictions first
    $queryBuilder
       ->getRestrictions()
       ->removeAll()

    // build a custom restriction container
    $myRestrictionContainer = new DefaultRestrictionContainer();

-   // remove all restricitons that should not been used
+   // remove all restrictions that should not be used
    // with this, only the HiddenRestriction stays in the restriction container
    $myRestrictionContainer
       ->removeByType(DeletedRestriction::class)
       ->removeByType(EndTimeRestriction::class)
       ->removeByType(StartTimeRestriction::class);

    // apply the restrictions in "$myRestrictionContainer" only to one table
    $doctrineQueryBuilderExpressions = $myRestrictionContainer->buildExpression(['c2' => 'tt_content'], $queryBuilder->expr());